shabbarvejlani/sky130-physical-verification-workshop-2022/README.md

 - 'p' key when pointer over the layer pallete will fill the box. can also use middle click and hove mouse on empty space in layout
 - 'e' key when pointer over the box , will erase the layer. can also use middle click and hove mouse on empty space in layout
 - disable/re-enable toolbar if the layer pallete is not showing all layers.
+- 's' is to select, type 'what' in command window.
+  - can also use ';' key to switch to command window directly without using mouse.
 ### netgen
 - has a gui but its discouraged to use since it hides options and does not have a associated tcl prompt -- /usr/local/lib/netgen/python/lvs_manager.py